pranjalcborty/blog/_posts/2025-12-19-observability-spring-ai-and-beyond.md

 This should be enough.
 I have disabled authentication since I'm using it locally.
 You can get rid of these environment variables if you want.

-Aaaand, this should be enough!
-You should be able to access Grafana and add all the data sources from the UI.
+Aaaand, now you can access Grafana and add all the data sources from the UI.

 ![](/blog/assets/images/17.png)

-But you can also add all these in the configuration, so that whenever you are calling `docker compose up`, your Grafana is ready to use!
+But you can also add all these in the configuration file, so that whenever you are calling `docker compose up`, your Grafana is ready to use!

 ```yml
 apiVersion: 1